We are dedicated to helping people with disabilities find opportunities to contribute to our communities through employment and volunteering.

-Rob has been a Chartered Professional Accountant since 2008 working for both small and large national firms as well as some experience as a controller for a company in the Oil and Gas industry.
+Rob has been a Chartered Professional Accountant since 2008, working for both small and large national firms and having experience as a controller for a company in the Oil and Gas industry.

 His passion outside of accounting is working with individuals who have developmental disabilities.
-I have been very involved with Special Olympics over the years including coaching for over 25 years so far and being the treasurer for my local affiliate.
+He has been very involved with Special Olympics, including coaching for over 25 years and being the Treasurer for his local affiliate.

-Rob joined the Selections Career Support Services board in 2018 and took on the role of Treasurer for the 2018/2019 fiscal year.
-He is thrilled to be part of this organization
+In 2018 Rob joined the Selections Career Support Services Board, where he acted as Treasurer for the 2018/2019 fiscal year.
+He is thrilled to be part of this organization.

 Maria Savidov is honoured and excited to join the Selections Board of Directors this year.
 She is passionate about social justice and has worked in the non-profit sector for over eight years.

 She brings with her professional experience the perspectives of business analysis, data-informed decision making and reflective practice.
-She loves community and making her own ice cream and is very much looking forward to resuming potlucks!
+She loves the community and making homemade ice cream and is looking forward to resuming potlucks!

-Angie is a passionate advocate for human rights who immigrated to Canada from Colombia in April 2010 with her husband, pursuing better opportunities for themselves and their daughter.
+Angie is a graduate psychologist and passionate advocate for human rights.
+She immigrated to Canada from Colombia in April 2010 with her husband and little 9-month-old daughter.
 Since arriving in Canada, Angie has rapidly built a successful career in the non-profit sector.